Constitution of Australia

+The document may only be amended by referendum, through the procedure set out in section 128.
+This requires a double majority: a nationwide majority as well as a majority of voters in a majority of states.
+Only eight of the 45 proposed amendments put to a referendum have passed.
+Proposals to amend the document to recognise Indigenous Australians and to become a republic are the subject of significant contemporary debate.
+The most recent referendum occurred on 14 October 2023, in which a proposed amendment to establish an Indigenous Voice to Parliament was rejected.

 History

-Prior to federation
+Prior to Federation

 Political movements to federate the Australian colonies grew to prominence in the mid 19th century.
 Multiple motivations existed for increased political co-operation between the colonies; including a desire to regulate inter-colonial tariffs.

-Tensions existed however between the larger colonies and the smaller ones, and in the degree to which each colony embraced protectionist policies.
-Those tensions and the outbreak of the American Civil War harmed the political case for federalism in the 1850s and 60s.
+Tensions existed, however, between the larger colonies and the smaller ones, and in the degree to which each colony embraced protectionist policies.
+Those tensions and the outbreak of the American Civil War harmed the political case for federalism in the 1850s and 1860s.

 In 1889 the Federal Council of Australasia was established.
 It arose out of a fear of the growing presence of German and French colonies in the Pacific, and a growing Australian identity.
 The council could legislate on certain subjects but did not have a permanent secretariat, an executive, or independent source of revenue.
 Perhaps most problematically New South Wales, the largest colony, did not join the body.

-A series of conferences to discuss federalism was promoted by the Premier of New South Wales Henry Parkes; the first held in 1890 at Melbourne, and another at Sydney in 1891.
+A series of conferences to discuss federalism was promoted by the premier of New South Wales Henry Parkes; the first held in 1890 at Melbourne, and another at Sydney in 1891.
 These conferences were attended by most colonial leaders.

-By the 1891 conference the federalist cause gained momentum.
+By the 1891 conference, the federalist cause gained momentum.
 Discussion turned to what the proper system of federal government ought to be.
-A draft constitution was drawn up at the conference under the guidance of Sir Samuel Griffith, however, these meetings lacked popular support.
+A draft constitution was drawn up at the conference under the guidance of Sir Samuel Griffith, but these meetings lacked popular support.
 An additional problem was that this draft constitution sidestepped some critical issues like tariff policy.
-The 1891 draft was submitted to colonial parliaments, however it lapsed in New South Wales.
+The 1891 draft was submitted to colonial parliaments; however, it lapsed in New South Wales.
 After that event other colonies were unwilling to proceed.

-In 1895, the six premiers of the Australian colonies agreed to establish a new Convention by popular vote.
-The Convention met over the course of a year from 1897 to 1898.
+In 1895, the six premiers of the Australian colonies agreed to establish a new convention by popular vote.
+The convention met over the course of a year from 1897 to 1898.
 The meetings produced a new draft which contained substantially the same principles of government as the 1891 draft, but with added provisions for responsible government.

-Some delegates to the 1898 Constitutional Convention favoured a section similar to the Bill of Rights of the United States Constitution, but this was decided against.
+Some delegates to the 1898 constitutional convention favoured a section similar to the bill of rights of the United States Constitution, but this was decided against.
+This remains the case, with the Constitution only protecting a small and limited number of constitutional rights.